CanonicalLtd/maas-docs/en/manage-account.md

 ![change user password][img__2.2_change-user-password]

 !!!
 Note:
-    An administrator can change any user's password from within the 'Settings' page.
+    An administrator can change any user's password from within the 'Users' tab of the 'Settings' page.

 <!-- LINKS -->